Glossary

 Clear

-Free or practically free of all blemishes, characteristics, or defects.
-A select grade of lumber.
+Free or practically free of all blemishes, characteristics, or defects; a select grade of lumber.

 Clear Heart